MicrosoftDocs/azure-devops-docs/docs/pipelines/test/flaky-test-management.md

 ## Flaky test management and reporting

-Flaky test data for both passed and failed test is available in [Test reporting](review-continuous-test-results-after-build.md).
+On the Test management page under **Flaky test options**, you can set options for how flaky tests are included in the Test Summary report.
+Flaky test data for both passed and failed test is available in [Test results](review-continuous-test-results-after-build.md).
 The **Flaky** tag helps you identify flaky tests.
 By default, flaky tests are included in the Test Summary.
 However, if you want to ensure flaky test failures don't fail your pipeline, you can choose to not include them in your test summary and suppress the test failure.
-This will ensure flaky tests (both passed and failed) are removed from the pass percentage and shown in **Tests not reported**, as shown in the screenshot below.
+This option ensures flaky tests (both passed and failed) are removed from the pass percentage and shown in **Tests not reported**, as shown in the following screenshot.
-This setting is available in **Project settings** under *Flaky test options*.
-Note: Test summary will be updated only for [Visual Studio Test task](../tasks/test/vstest.md) and [Publish Test Results task](../tasks/test/publish-test-results.md?view=azure-devops&tabs=yaml).
-You might need to add a custom script to suppress flaky test failure for other scenarios.

 > [!div class="mx-imgBorder"]
 > ![Flaky Reporting](media/flaky-test-management/flaky_reporting.png)

+> [!NOTE]
+> The Test summary report is updated only for [Visual Studio Test task](../tasks/test/vstest.md) and [Publish Test Results task](../tasks/test/publish-test-results.md?view=azure-devops&tabs=yaml).
+You may need to add a custom script to suppress flaky test failure for other scenarios.

 ## Tests marked as flaky